DOC_REF // PRIV-2026-V1

 Counts page views and tracks which tools people use.
 The data is anonymized and aggregated.
 We use a privacy-focused analytics tool that does not build individual user profiles.

-Opt out: Yes — use the cookie preference panel in the footer | Expires: 30 days
+Opt out: Yes — use the cookie consent banner | Expires: 30 days

 /// HUMAN TRANSLATION